jquinby/auddyseus/README.md

 ![auddyseus screenshot](https://github.com/jquinby/auddyseus/blob/main/screenshot.png)

+Yes, it's one more TUI in Rust.
+I couldn't find anything that did exactly what I wanted, and inspired by [A desktop made for one](https://isene.org/2026/05/Audience-of-One.html), I figured I'd just make it.
+Or have it made.
+So here it is.

 ## Features

 - **Internet radio** — Icecast/SHOUTcast streams with ICY metadata parsing (extracts `StreamTitle` for the now-playing bar and notifications)